mgifford/drupal-security/src/server.rst

 `Fail2ban is also an effective measure for flood control`_ and can stop most denial of service attacks.
 Drupal also has some built in flood control options, the `Flood Control module`_ provides a UI to control them.

-`Distributed Denial of Service (DDOS)`_ attacs are more difficult to address, but there's a great defence plan laid out on `StackOverflow`_.
+Note that some crackers are throttling their dictionary attacks to avoid tools like Fail2ban, so it will still be important to use a monitoring tool like Nagios to monitor if someone is methodically trying to guess bad passwords on your server.

 ::